 Keep in touch with CEPAC by filling in the form on the Contact page.

-You can help us develop our plan for the Victoria Hall by contributing to our appeal for funds by completing and returning the GiftAid form which can be downloaded here.
+You can help us develop our plan for the Victoria Hall by contributing to our funds through Justgiving.com or by completing and returning the GiftAid form which can be downloaded here.

 Together we can make it happen.